 Meaning you can add wrl models for the internal viewer and still be able to export step as long as you have both files stored under the same name and scaled correctly.
 (KiCad reads 1 wrl unit as 1 inch.
 Step stores its base uint explicitly.
 Stepup already exports correctly scaled wrl and step model pairs)

-More details about 3d model assignment Tutorial: How to make a footprint (From scratch)?
+More details about 3d model assignment Tutorial: How to make a footprint in KiCad 5.1.x?
 (Section 3d model assignment)

 Detailed differences between step and wrl